RamezCh/Create-a-Docker-Image-and-Deploy-It-to-Kubernetes/README.md

 - It also supports various deployment strategies like: Rolling update, recreate, blue and green deployment, canary deployment
 - Kubernetes also have a GUI called as Kubernetes Dashboard
 - Kubernetes provides objects like secrets to store sensitive data and configmap to store configurations in Kubernetes cluster
+- Kubernetes will not create any images.
+Images are always created by container tool like docker that are pushed to DockerHub

+kubelet is an agent process of Kubernetes.
+It runs on worker nodes and is responsible for creating pods

+### How to Create a POD